luckboy/rsubox/README.md

 ## Compliance with standard

-These utilities most compliant with the SUSV3 (Single UNIX Specification Version 3).
+These utilities are most compliant with the SUSV3 (Single UNIX Specification Version 3).
 Non-compliance with the SUSV3 is most caused security and size of the utilities.
 The most utilities are from the SUSV3.
 Also, this program contains some non-standard utilities.